Safety and security

 Foreigners living in Pyongyang are usually able to travel freely within the city, but permission is often required for travel outside Pyongyang.

-It is not possible to travel directly to South Korea from North Korea, unless you are making an official visit to the Kaesong Industrial Complex.
+It isn’t possible to travel directly to South Korea from North Korea, unless you are making an official visit to the Kaesong Industrial Complex.

 Taxis are sometimes available from hotels or outside department stores, but they will be reluctant to take you without a local guide or interpreter.
 Public transport is not generally accessible to foreigners.

 International Driving Permits are not valid in North Korea.
 Foreigners living in North Korea must get a local driving licence by passing a local driving test.
 You should take extra care when driving, as roads are often of poor quality with frequent hazards, and pedestrian road safety awareness is low.

 The domestic network is small, equipment is old and trains are subject to delays because of electricity shortages.
 There is a rail service between Pyongyang and Beijing via Sinuiju/Dandong (North Korean and Chinese border towns) 4 times a week, and a daily service between Pyongyang and Dandong.
 Delays are frequent and facilities on board are basic.

 All aircraft operated by Air Koryo, with the exception of two Tupolev Tu204, have been refused permission to operate services to the EU because they do not meet international safety standards.
 Incidents reported in July 2016 and May 2017 involving Air Koryo flights highlight the lack of official information regarding Air Koryo’s safety record and standards.